 To master your time management skills, you need to identify time constraints like duplicated data entry work, inefficient handoffs, scheduling errors, and complicated processes.
 After identifying time constraints, you can begin to use time management tips like automating processes and using cloud-based software to improve practice efficiency.

 Try as you might, you can’t do it all.
-That’s why you hired an all-star staff to help you accomplish tasks that you either don’t have time to do or don’t want to do.
+That’s why you hired an effective staff to help you accomplish tasks that you either don’t have time to do or don’t want to do.
 However, if you don’t know how to delegate tasks effectively, then you will end up with the headache of having to do the job yourself or forcing your staff to redo their work.

 When delegating tasks, it’s important to play to your staff’s strengths, provide detailed instructions, and to give constructive feedback.
-Check out more tips on how to be better at delegating work in this post from Uprise.

 Maintaining Patient Relationships